carmelgafa/carmelgafa.com/content/post/__DRAFT_azureml_pipeline_introduction.md

     - **$\dots$**
   - **workspace_creation**

 As discussed in the [previous posts in this site](https://carmelgafa.com/tags/azure-ml/), I have created a set scripts that create the Azure resource group and AzureML Workspace, with its Compute resources and Azure ML Datastore.
-This makes it easier to just delete the resource group and recreate it whenever necessary, thus saving money.
+This makes it easier to just delete the resource group and recreate it whenever necessary, thus saving some money.

-## Data Uploading
+## Our Project

-we will use the UCI Concrete dataset.
-This dataset contains data on the compressive strength of concrete given the mixture and curing time as features.
-The dataset is available from [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/concrete+compressive+strength).
+In this exercise, we will use the [UCI Concrete Compressive Strength Dataset](https://archive.ics.uci.edu/ml/datasets/concrete+compressive+strength), that is both straightforward and easy to use.
+It is also a small dataset, and therefore manipulation and exploration of the data is normally carried out quickly.

 The data set contains the following features: